Subgroups of Clifford algebras: Symmetry-breaking

 \subsection{A quaternionic Dirac algebra}

 One of many ways to construct $Cl(3,3)$ is to extend the complex numbers in the Dirac algebra to the quaternions.
-That is, we first choose a basis for the space of spinors such that the four Dirac matrices $\gamma_1$, $\gamma_2$, $\gamma_3$ and $\gamma_0$ are real, and then take all quaternionic linear combinations.
-Thus $j$ and $k$ commute with the four gamma matrices, but anti-commute with $\gamma_5$.
+This is not just a matter of extending the $4\times 4$ complex matrices to $4\times 4$ quaternion matrices, but of adjoining quaternions $i,j,k$ that commute with the four Dirac matrices $\gamma_1$, $\gamma_2$, $\gamma_3$ and $\gamma_0$.
+This process requires $8\times 8$ real matrices rather than $4\times 4$ quaternion matrices, since $j$ and $k$ must anti-commute with $\gamma_5$.
 To obtain anti-commuting generators required for a Clifford algebra, we can take

 which exhibits the structure of $Cl(3,3)$.
 Some alternative sets of generators for $Cl(3,3)$ are

 It is not immediately obvious which of these choices will be most useful for physical applications.
 But the mathematical structure of $Cl(3,0)$ is quite different from that of $Cl(0,3)$, so the choice between $\gamma_1,\gamma_2,\gamma_3$ generating $Cl(0,3)$ and $i\gamma_1,i\gamma_2,i\gamma_3$ generating $Cl(3,0)$ is likely to be significant.